guinaspas/MASoiC/Java_Agent_Jade_Source/ReadME.txt

 7) Initialize the Importer agent
 Agent_Trading, gasoline

-finally the message agent used to communicate with the end user through the Telegram messaging application
+Finally the message agent used to communicate with the end user